Facts & Statistics

 - Maplegrove Center – A nationally recognized center for chemical dependency services treating adults, adolescents and their families on the campus of the Henry Ford West Bloomfield Hospital.
 Maplegrove offers a continuum of clinical care options including residential, outpatient and daily treatment, early intervention services and community education.
 Maplegrove is part of Henry Ford Behavioral Health, which also includes the Department of Psychiatry and seven outpatient clinics.

 - Neuroscience Institute – One of the top programs in the country that includes a National Institutes of Health stroke care and research center, a comprehensive epilepsy and Parkinson’s disease treatment and surgery program, one of the largest neurosurgery spine programs in Michigan, and the Hermelin Brain Tumor Center.
-New imaging technology gives physicians enhanced imaging scan.
+New imaging technology gives physicians enhanced imaging scans before and during operations to remove tumors.

 - Orthopedic Surgery – Team doctors for the Detroit Lions, we treat patients with a variety of bone and joint ailments, including osteoporosis, and provide the latest advances in joint replacement.
 Our motion analysis lab allows researchers to analyze how bones and joints work together following injury.
 Our Sports Medicine specialists evaluate and treat concussions and other sports related injuries.